 Review Cover Annually at Renewal

-Your business changes over time - menu changes, renovations, more staff, higher turnover.
-Review your insurance at each renewal to ensure cover matches your current business.
-Notify your insurer of significant changes during the year, such as major renovations or adding catering services.
+Your business changes - menu updates, renovations, additional staff, higher turnover.
+Reassess your insurance at each renewal to ensure cover reflects your current operation.
+Notify your insurer of significant changes during the year, such as major kitchen renovations or adding a catering service.

 Frequently Asked Questions